Stoneshishang/counter-click-TDD-React/README.md

 ### `yarn add -dev @wojtekmaj/enzyme-adapter-react-17 enzyme jest-enzyme`

-To get rid of the ### `data-set` attribute in the production build, do
+To get rid of the `data-set` attribute in the production build, do

 ### `yarn add babel-plugin-react-remove-properties`

-then npm run eject, then change the package.json accordingly, then npm run build, etc.
+then `npm run eject`, then change the package.json accordingly, then `npm run build`, etc.

 # Getting Started with Create React App